The dissipative Generalized Hydrodynamic equations and their numerical solution: Analytic time derivatives of the advection fields

 \section{Analytic time derivatives of the advection fields}

 In this section, we derive analytic time derivatives of the advection fields $v^{\mathrm{eff}}$ and $a^{\mathrm{eff}}$, which will be used to high-order schemes in time for solving the GHD advection equation~\eqref{eq:GHD_equation}.
+Indeed, knowing the advection fields and its time derivatives up to high order, we will obtain a high-order approximation of the advection fields at any time by using a time-Taylor series expansion (see also \cite{SP92} where some Taylor series expansions are used).
 For this, we define auxillary advection fields $w^{\mathrm{eff}}$ and $b^{\mathrm{eff}}$ as follows,

 Given the definition of the dressing equation~\eqref{eq:dressing}, $w^{\mathrm{eff}}$ and $b^{\mathrm{eff}}$ solve the following equations,

 where $\epsilon = \epsilon(\theta, z)= \theta^2 + V(z)$ is the one-particle Hamiltonian.
 Note that the filling function $f$ is also a function of time and position, i.e. $f = f(t, z, \theta)$; although these arguments will be omitted in the following whenever they appear the same on either side of an equality.
 Differentiating $w^{\mathrm{eff}}$ in time, we obtain